JamesNZL/algovision/docs/Features.md

 - LED matrix/display
 	- Ideally want RGB support—want to have RGB rainbows etc
 		- This only really works with an LED matrix though, an RGB rainbow on an LCD/OLED display is boring
+	- Should have sufficient resolution to display the logo
 - Shift registers if required

 # Microcontroller/Programming